-The Ritual Task Force, appointed by the JSEC Committee, met for a series of nine (9) Zoom meetings from February 2, 2021 to April 6, 2021, to consider the ritual practices of Congregation B'nai Israel (CBI) and Beth Shalom Synagogue (BSS).
+The Ritual Task Force, appointed by the JSEC Committee, met for a series of nine (9) Zoom meetings from February 2, 2021 to April 6, 2021.
+What follows is a summary of the discussions and deliberations of our journey through the ritual practices of Congregation B'nai Israel (CBI) and Beth Shalom Synagogue (BSS).